TREZOR Model T Review and Comparison

 Some of you may be thinking that I’m missing a step, mainly the part where you receive your 12-word seed phrase.
 However, TREZOR decided to skip that part and allow you to instantly start using your TREZOR without the need to write down the seed phrase.

-Interacting with the T model is pretty similar to the regular model (now known as TREZOR One).
+Interacting with the T model is pretty similar to the TREZOR One.
 The main difference is that you now have a touchscreen instead of two buttons.
 While the touchscreen is much prettier than the buttons, I had a bit of a hard time interacting with it because it’s just too small.

 See how the keypad numbers change positions between screens?

-The T Model is a great piece of hardware, but I haven’t found any profound feature differences—other than the touchscreen—between it and the older model.
-Honestly, I’m pretty happy with my TREZOR One, and I didn’t think it required any upgrading.
-The basic features and amounts of coins supported are the same on both models (13 coins and all ERC-20 tokens).
+Having said that, I’m pretty happy with my TREZOR One, and I didn’t think it requires any upgrading.
+The basic features and amount of coins supported are the same on both models.